 Kowal Sentry Integration for Magento 2

-Magento 2 and Sentry in one cohesive deployment
+Magento 2 and Sentry in one consistent implementation

-In e-commerce, fast error detection and root cause analysis directly impact revenue, customer experience quality, and store stability.
-Kowal_Sentry was built as a Magento 2 module that connects your store to Sentry without touching core files and while staying aligned with the platform architecture.
+In an e-commerce environment, fast error detection and root cause analysis have a direct impact on sales, customer service quality, and store stability.
+Kowal_Sentry was developed as a Magento 2 module that lets you connect your store with Sentry without modifying core files, while maintaining compatibility with the platform architecture.

-The module supports monitoring of key areas across the store:
+The module supports monitoring of the most important areas of store operation:

 - PHP backend errors,